Multiuser DOS: Concurrent CP/M-86

 The initial version of CP/M-86 1.0 (with BDOS 2.x) was adapted and became available to the IBM PC in 1982.
 It was commercially unsuccessful as IBM's PC DOS 1.0 offered much the same facilities for a considerably lower price.
 Neither PC DOS nor CP/M-86 could fully exploit the power and capabilities of the new 16-bit machine.

 It was soon supplemented by an implementation of CP/M's multitasking 'big brother', MP/M-86 2.0, since September 1981.
 This turned a PC into a multiuser machine capable of supporting multiple concurrent users using dumb terminals attached by serial ports.
 The environment presented to each user made it seem as if they had the entire computer to themselves.
-Since terminals cost a fraction of the then-substantial price of a complete PC, this offered considerable cost savings, as well as facilitating multi-user applications such as accounts or stock control in a time when PC networks were rare, very expensive and difficult to implement.
+Since terminals cost a fraction of the then-substantial price of a complete PC, this offered considerable cost savings, as well as facilitating multi-user shared-data applications such as accounts or stock control in a time when PC networks were rare, very expensive and difficult to implement.

 CP/M-86 1.1 (with BDOS 2.2) and MP/M-86 2.1 were merged to create Concurrent CP/M-86 3.0 (also known as CCP/M-86) with BDOS 3.0 in late 1982.
 Kathryn Strutynski, the project manager for CP/M-86, was also the project manager for Concurrent CP/M-86.
 One of its designers was Francis "Frank" R. Holsworth.
 Initially, this was a single-user operating system supporting true multi-tasking of up to four (in its default configuration) CP/M-86 compatible programs.
-Like its predecessors it could be configured for multi-processor support (see e.g. Concurrent CP/M-86/80) and also added "virtual screens" letting an operator switch between the interactions of multiple programs.
-Later versions supported dumb terminals and so could be deployed as multiuser systems.
+Like its predecessors it could be configured for multi-processor support (see e.g. Concurrent CP/M-86/80) and also added "virtual screens" letting an operator switch between multiple interacting programs.
+Later versions supported dumb terminals connected to the CP/M-86 machine as multiuser systems.
 Concurrent CP/M-86 3.1 (BDOS 3.1) shipped on 21 February 1984.